Muscle Strength in Older Adults

 Keep in mind that interpretation of these results are based on general performance guidelines and are not absolute predictors for loss of function.
 I evaluate more than just the number of curls completed; I also compare right vs left if the client can use both arms, whether they need to stop and rest, if their pace starts to slow down, etc.

 These are not the only tests that can be used to assess muscle strength in older adults, but they are easy to administer and have standardized norms for comparison.
-I specialize in improving strength in older adults, so If you’d like to know how you compare to your peers, give me a call and we’ll do a full assessment to see where you’re at!
+I specialize in improving strength in older adults, so If you’d like to know how you compare to your peers, contact me and we’ll do a full assessment to see where you’re at!

 Rikli, R.E. & Jones, C.J.
 (2001).
 Senior Fitness Test Manual.
 Champaign, IL: Human Kinetics.

-Want to get FREE monthly fitness and nutrition tips delivered directly to your inbox?
+Want to get monthly fitness and nutrition tips delivered directly to your inbox?
 Access to early bird discounts and opportunities before the general public?
-Join for FREE now!
+Join now!